 It’s possible the key to optimizing your search engine marketing ads is actually reorganizing your landing page and making your CTA clearer.

-A considerable part of PPC management is managing, bidding, and optimizing your PPC strategy.
+A considerable part of PPC campaign management is managing, bidding, and optimizing your PPC strategy.

 PPC needs money to function, no matter what.
 The best thing you can hope for is to maximize the value you get from the money you spend.

-Luckily, there are plenty of knobs to tune to set things right.
+Luckily, there’s plenty of tweaking you can do to set things right.

 It’s worth digging into specific resources for each ad network when you want to use them.